CloudContactAI/docs/docs/Documentation/introduction/nodejs-copy.md

 ---
-title: Node.js (COPY)
+title: C#
-excerpt: Send SMS with Node.js
+excerpt: Send SMS with C#
 deprecated: false
 hidden: false
 metadata:
   robots: index
 ---
-Learn how to send your first SMS using the CCAI Node.js SDK
+Learn how to send your first SMS using the CCAI C# SDK

 ## Prerequisites